VolcanicArts/vrcosc.com/docs/V2/SDK/persistence.md

 :::info

-Persistence loads before `OnModuleStart` and saves after `OnModuleStop` to let you finalise the data if needed
+Persistence loads before `OnModuleStart` and saves after `OnModuleStop` to let you finalise the data if needed.

 :::

 :::warning

 The property instance is changed when written to, meaning any references will be out of date by the time `OnModuleStart` is called.
-Ensure you only take references in or after your module has started
+Ensure you only take references in or after your module has started.

 :::